mdm-code/gsnip/README.md

 all snippets stored in a text file and written with straightforward, I believe, syntax rules.
 My goal was to keep the program as simple as possible: it scans the source file with snippets and offers an interface to interact with it.

+See [Usage](#usage) section below to see how to use `gsnip`.
+Source code documentation is available here: https://pkg.go.dev/github.com/mdm-code/gsnip.

 ## Usage